smarty-php/smarty/docs/designers/language-builtin-functions/language-function-assign.md

 {$foo="bar" scope="global"}
 ```

+For more information on variable scope, please read the page on [variable scopes](../language-variables/language-variable-scopes.md).

 To access `{assign}` variables from a php script use
 [`getTemplateVars()`](../../programmers/api-functions/api-get-template-vars.md).
 Here's the template that creates the variable `$foo`.